Shavuot Customs and Rituals

 In recent years, however, Tikkunim have become extremely popular for all Jews, in Israel and around the world.
 In Jerusalem, one can spend the whole night wandering from tikkun to tikkun, which are held in homes, synagogues, community centers, and educational institutions of every religious and ideological flavor.
 Most of these gatherings are evenings of study for the sake of study and fellowship, and the various themes and topics they address are endless.

 In the Congregation

-Do not urge me to leave you or to return from following after you.
+Do not urge me to leave you, to turn back and not follow you.
 For wherever you go, I will go.
 Wherever you lodge, I will lodge.
 Your people shall be my people, and your God my God.
 Where you die, I will die, and there will I be buried.
 Thus and more may God do to me if anything but death parts me from you.

-The ceremony of Confirmation—for high school students who have continued their studies and Jewish involvement beyond b’nei mitzvah – often is held on or near Shavuot.
+The ceremony of confirmation – for high school students who have continued their studies and Jewish involvement beyond b’nei mitzvah – often is held on or near Shavuot.
 Just as the Jewish people accepted the Torah on Shavuot, so do confirmands reaffirm their commitment to the covenant and adult Jewish life.